vanklompf/vanklompf.github.io/_posts/2019-12-02-shrinking-structure-part2.md

 This way we have decreased structure size to **22 bytes**.
 Processing performance is now **347 Mpps RX** and **228 Mpps TX**.
 This is the best result for RX processing so far, but still not that good for TX.
 So as usual, your mileage may vary, always measure and do not assume anything.

 ## Summary
 Using all described techniques I was able to reduce the size of structure from 48 to 22 bytes.
-So impressives over 50% reduction!
+Impressives over 50% reduction!
 This works great for memory usage, but not always that great for performance.
 Making data members unaligned and packing them to bitfields has its cost.
 Only doing careful measurements in specific use-case can answer which changes will actually improve performance.
 But it is always worth knowing that such possibilities exist.

 Below is a summary of results for all size reduction method presented in both articles.
 Additionally I have added "trivial" processing where only accessed field is `size`.
 This one should benefit the most form size reduction, as unpacking data is limited to a minimum.
 Full results looks like that: